Introduction

 In general, a larger number of threads will increase your performance.
 To increase the number of threads, add more memory.

-Registering the gateway as a Cumulocity IoT device
+Registering the gateway as a Cumulocity device

 -